SolidStateLeipzig/solidstateleipzig.github.io/content/l3_groups/l3_content.md

 (sec-pointgroup)
 ## Point groups and crystal classes.
 Polarity
 A combination of symmetry elements constitutes a **symmetry group**.
 Here, group is used in [mathematical sense](https://en.wikipedia.org/wiki/Group_(mathematics)), as a closed set of elements with an operation that transforms them into each other.
-For example, a two-fold rotation axis and a mirror plane perpendicular to it generate the symmetry group (Fig.{numref}`fig-point`):
+For example, a two-fold rotation axis and a mirror plane perpendicular to it generate the symmetry group ({numref}`fig-point`):

 $$
  2/m = \left\{\,1,2,m,\bar 1\,\right\}.